 The Cœur de Morinville - the "Core" or "Heart" of the community - is Morinville's downtown: the main streets (100 Avenue and 100 Street) and the historic residential neighbourhoods located directly behind them.
+Within the context of the Edmonton Metropolitan Region Structure the Coeur de Morinville is considered a sub-regional centre.
 This neighbourhood offers many growth opportunities, as well as some challenges.
-There are a number of large, deep, lots within the Downtown area suitable for re-development and infill.
+There are a number of large, deep, lots within the Downtown area suitable for redevelopment and infill.
 In particular, a number of commercially-zoned lots along the 100 Avenue corridor from the Highway 2 overpass east to about 102 Street are either undeveloped or underdeveloped and could support a more intensive mix of development.